 RM Sotheby’s Amelia Island Auction

-Our team of leasing experts will be following the bidding closely to assist their clients and watch for changes in collector car valuation.
-Here are a few of the cars they’re watching.
+Premier’s team of experts will be watching Amelia Island closely, ready to assist any bidder in leasing from auction.
+Here are a few of the cars they’ll be watching.

 Leasing from Auction with Premier

 A Simple Lease from Premier Financial Services takes the stress out of bidding; we’ll worry about the logistics so you can get caught up in the excitement.
 Premier can help you with any high-end automobile, from leasing a little-known Bugatti to a universally-recognized 300 SL.
 But even with Premier in your corner, making the winning bid in Amelia can be difficult, so make sure to consult your auction basics before raising your paddle.